JeBobs/sham/README.md

 </ul>

 ## Build Instructions
 To build Sham!, you only need Visual Studio 2019 with .NET 4.0 features installed.
+I have not tested other versions of Visual Studio, but as long as you can target NET 4.0 it *should* work.

 ## Contributing
 If you would like to contribute, feel free to create a pull request with your feature.